Aleynaonrr/find-your-recipe/README.md

 ├── Saved_Recipes.txt      # 📄 OUTPUT TEXT FILE
 ````
 ### Thank you for using our servise, HAPPY COOKING 🧑‍🍳
-# Recipe Data
+# Find Your Recipe

-Welcome to the Recipe Data repository!
+Welcome to the Find Your Recipe repository!
 This project aims to provide a comprehensive and accessible collection of recipes that encourages users to explore diverse culinary traditions.

 ## Features
 - A wide variety of recipes from different cuisines.